Previously …

 Upon successful execution, the desired hash string is obtained from

-variable, after a decode()
+the stdout variable, after a decode() and a strip() call.

 Append hashes to output filenames